eramon225/image_service/README.md

 # Python REST Service

-This repository contains a Python-based RESTful service that provides [describe what the service does or its purpose].
+This repository contains a Python-based RESTful service that provides Imagga recognition for images.

 ## Features